Pexers/CS-fundamentals/Infrastructure Architecture/Message Brokers.md

 Popular tools:
+- Apache Kafka - usa pub/sub
-RabbitMQ: message broker which allows you finer-grained control of message trajectories via routing rules and other easily configurable settings.
+- RabbitMQ: message broker which allows you finer-grained control of message trajectories via routing rules and other easily configurable settings.
 Can be called a smart broker, as it has a lot of logic in it and tightly keeps track of messages that pass through it.
 Provides settings for both AP and CP from CAP.
 Uses a push model for notifying the consumers.
-Apache Kafka - usa pub/sub
-IBM MQ
+- IBM MQ
-Amazon SQS
+- Amazon SQS
-Red Hat AMQ
+- Red Hat AMQ
-Google Cloud Pub/Sub
+- Google Cloud Pub/Sub